siddharth-stn/namaste-react/README.md

 - Install @testing-library/jest-dom
 - The Components using the Link method must be wrapped with <MemoryRouter></MemoryRouter> after importing -- it from the react-router-dom. eg: render(<MemoryRouter><Header/></MemoryRouter> )
+- Import fireEvent from "@testing-library/react" to simulate an event like onClick.
+- ## How to test when a component is passing props in it